I admit, I smile every time I see a new version of FiiO portable DAPs from the X series, but also when I see one used by someone on the go.

 The bass while lightning fast and articulated, goes really low.
 The bass vibrations are obvious and give the feeling of clean and well executed bass, there are no traces of muddiness.

-highlighted, some sounds are heard coming from the back, I suppose the mastering was done on headphones and not on the speakers, its just a feeling, it just sounds exemplary on headphones, the same effects were not felt on speakers, seems like some jumbo-jumbo which I cannot explain at the moment.
+The stereo positioning of sounds seems highlighted, some sounds are heard coming from the back, I suppose the mastering was done on headphones and not on the speakers, its just a feeling, it just sounds exemplary on headphones, the same effects were not felt on speakers, seems like some jumbo-jumbo which I cannot explain at the moment.

 Extracting the small details from all the tracks is done easily without too much effort, the micro-details became a simple game, at high volume those are very obvious.
 I think the extraction of micro-details was a priority in the development of this DAP.